 DISH also showcases its Hopper 3 DVR, which can record 16 shows at once and has enough space to hold over 900 standard-definition (SD) movies.
 This might be overkill for your average viewer, but if you’ve ever been watching TV and thought to yourself “Man, I hope I’m not missing 15 other awesome shows right now,” my friend, you are in luck.

 The main drawback to DISH Network is that it doesn’t offer as many channels as DIRECTV.
 That said, its 290 channels are certainly nothing to sneer at, and DISH customers can still get channels like Paramount+ with SHOWTIME®, STARZ, and ESPN.
 You are going to miss out on HBO and some of the other premium channels offered by DIRECTV.
 However, if these channels aren’t a big draw for you, DISH could still give you the channels you want with a better price and better customer service.
 That’s a win-win.

 Fewer premium channels

 When choosing a satellite TV provider, the main thing to consider is the channels you want.
-If you’re getting satellite TV so you can catch Sunday football and then sit back and get caught up on Westworld, there’s really no choice.
+If you’re getting satellite TV so you can watch ESPN and then sit back and get caught up on Westworld, there’s really no choice.
 Go with DIRECTV.